USS Enterprise (NCC-1701): Discovery

-Budge kept the designers in check with ensuring details and features added to the Enterprise were consistent with other Discovery ships.
-One such feature was whether the bridge would have a window: most Discovery ship bridges have a front-facing window, but the Enterprise had never been depicted like that.
+Budge kept the designers in check by ensuring details and features added to the Enterprise were consistent with other Discovery ships, such as whether the bridge would have a window: most Discovery ship bridges have a front-facing window, but the Enterprise had never been depicted with one.
 The solution was to depict the Enterprise bridge as having a large piece of transparent aluminum at its front that can become either transparent or opaque.
 Eaves sent the design team's model to the visual effects team, which made further design changes.
-Discovery producer Gretchen J. Berg said she hoped fans see the Enterprise's appearance in Discovery as a blending of old and new Star Trek.
-Another Discovery producer, Aaron Harberts, wasn't worried whether fans were satisfied with the ship's redesign: while many of the staff who developed the new appearance were Star Trek fans, Harberts stated fans rarely agree on anything.
+Discovery producer Gretchen J. Berg said she hoped fans see the Enterprise's appearance in Discovery as a blend of old and new Star Trek.
+Another Discovery producer, Aaron Harberts, wasn't worried whether fans were satisfied with the ship's redesign: while many of the staff who developed the new appearance were Star Trek fans, Harberts said fans rarely agree on anything.

 The Enterprise bridge appears in the second season's finale.
-Production designer Tamara Deverell and her team wanted to honor the original bridge but needed to create the set using modern techniques and to meet modern audience expectations.
+Production designer Tamara Deverell and her team wanted to honor the original bridge but needed to create the set using current techniques and to meet modern audience expectations.
 The production's widescreen format, as opposed to the original series' 4:3 aspect ratio, required the set design to be more "stretched out" horizontally; designers referenced Star Trek film bridges – also recorded in widescreen – to assist with designing for the different ratio.
-Ultimately, the bridge was a fully constructed set, save for greenscreen for the main viewer.
+The bridge was a fully constructed set, save for greenscreen for the main viewer.
 The set maintained the original's layout and included references and details from Star Trek, such as Sulu's and Spock's console scanners, red bridge railings, and turbolift handles.
 They also created new elements, such as a corridor running behind the bridge.
 According to Deverell, the hardest part of designing the bridge was choosing the color palette.
-The bridge chairs were nearly identical to those used in Star Trek, and the new captain's chair was heavily influenced by Captain Kirk's original.
+The bridge chairs were nearly identical to those used in Star Trek, and the captain's chair was heavily influenced by Captain Kirk's original.
 A fan-created replica of the original bridge – later opened as museum – sent the production team hundreds of buttons for the set's consoles.